FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 ## 🛠️ What I Like to Build

 - REST APIs and backend systems
+- Real-time web applications
 - Admin dashboards and partner portals
 - Authentication and role-based workflows
-- Inventory, stock, quotation, and management systems
+- Inventory, stock, quotation, ordering, and management systems
 - External API integrations and data tools
 - Dockerized web platforms with real-world business use cases